 Owners of registered food businesses must ensure those who handle food within their business handle foods safely.
 To ensure this happens, the owner must nominate a Food Safety Supervisor, who has the responsibility of recognising, preventing and alleviating the hazards associated with food handling in your workplace.

-Businesses that do not yet have a Food Safety Supervisor may be risking a fine, and should comply with this requirement as soon as possible to avoid substantial penalties.
+Businesses that do not yet have a Food Safety Supervisor should comply with this requirement as soon as possible to avoid substantial penalties.
 To comply with these requirements, the nominated Food Safety Supervisor must also hold a Statement of Attainment issued by a Registered Training Organisation (such as Food Safety Australia).
 There are severe penalties for not having a suitably trained Food Safety Supervisor.

-The NSW Food Authority have 3 new topics to become part of the Food Safety Supervisor certification.
+The NSW Food Authority have 3 additional topics that become part of the Food Safety Supervisor certification.
 This includes training in three key focus areas – cleaning and sanitising, safe egg handling and allergen management.

 This course has been designed to help you develop the skills and knowledge required to achieve competence in food safety.
 Each module of the food safety supervisor course will help you to achieve one of the required elements of competence.
 You will be provided with a series of presentations and a quizzes, make sure you are completely comfortable with the presentation content before attempting the quiz, you may view them as many times as you feel necessary.
 We also provide a PDF of student notes, which you can print out for ready reference whilst completing the course.